thomasfredericks/MicroOsc/README.md

 ###  Get the next argument in the buffer as a C **string** pointer

+**WARNING**: Do not store the pointer returned by this function.
+Only use it as read only inside of the function called by `onOscMessageReceived()`.

 ```cpp
 /**
 * Treats the next argument as a string and returns a pointer to the data as a C string,